isomerpages/moe-northlandsec/_about-northland/Events.md

 curriculum that ITE has to offer.
 We thank their FTs and members of the UPLIFT committee for accompanying our Northstars on this eye-opening experience!</p>
 <div class="iframe-wrapper">
-<iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTuzau_A8X1fk1ie-1A8tRzMubnfW1kkWUjmdKTUi9u3LrFUnWf-P107llV74YEZoEJseY4YJ-fEU3C/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTuzau_A8X1fk1ie-1A8tRzMubnfW1kkWUjmdKTUi9u3LrFUnWf-P107llV74YEZoEJseY4YJ-fEU3C/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
 </div>
 <h4><strong>Northland Celebrates Chinese Lunar New Year</strong></h4>
 <p>Northland celebrated Chinese Lunar New Year on 11 February, which was